roberto-butti/some-drops-of-php/src/content/docs/02-array/02-arr-join.md

 $string = join("_", ["a", 1, true]); // "a_1_1"
 ```

-You can omit the separator to concatenate the elements of the array
+You can omit the separator to concatenate the elements of the array, the returned string is a string with the array elements concatenated with no separator character:
 ```php
 $string = join(["a", "b", "c"]); // "abc"
 ```